-Templates can be used with many actions.
+The action field of a rule describes what to do with the message.
+In general, message content is written to a kind of "logfile".
+But also other actions might be done, like writing to a database table or forwarding to another host.
+Templates can be used with all actions.
 If used, the specified template is used to generate the message content (instead of the default template).
 To specify a template, write a semicolon after the action value immediately followed by the template name.
 Beware: templates MUST be defined BEFORE they are used.
 It is OK to define some templates, then use them in selector lines, define more templates and use use them in the following selector lines.
 But it is NOT permitted to use a template in a selector line that is above its definition.
 If you do this, the action will be ignored.